X

 Pride and Prejudice, an adaptation in words and music is the theatrical retelling of Jane Austen’s most famous work.
 The enduring story of the romance between Elizabeth Bennet and Mr Darcy is presented in an intimate drawing-room setting, in much the same way that Jane herself first read the story aloud to the Austen family and their closest friends.
 Film, television and stage icon, Nadine Garner brings to life Austen’s most famous manuscript with a sublime musical accompaniment.
 Weaving around Austen’s own words is Carl Davis' magical score from the much-loved BBC TV drama series of Pride and Prejudice, widely considered the most seminal television adaptation of the author’s work.
 Joining Nadine on stage will be Madeleine Easton, the Australian musician who enthralled a televised audience of 400 million people with solo performances at the coronation of King Charles III.
 Internationally acclaimed concert pianist Melvyn Tan joins us for all performances to Sunday 25 August.
 The Singaporean born child prodigy moved to London aged twelve to study at the Yehudi Menuhin School before an in-demand career performing at the world’s most prestigious venues including Royal Festival Hall and New York’s Lincoln Centre.
 Director Tyran Parke Adaptation Gill Hornby Presented by Spiritworks & Theatre Tours International Photo by Robert Catto, on Wednesday 14 August, 2024.
 Please credit & tag the photographer when images are used - @robertcatto on Instagram & Twitter, @robertcattophotographer on Facebook.

-A delightful combination of words and music.
-Such is the heartwarming representation of Jane Austen’s romantic novel in a decidedly different, but nevertheless compelling, form.
+This Pride & Prejudice is a delightful combination of words and music.
+This heartwarming representation of Jane Austen’s romantic novel takes a decidedly different, but nevertheless compelling, form.
 Since it was anonymously published in 1813 and well received by critics and readers, the book has never been out of print.
 It is feted as a classic of English literature, a work that gave women a voice.

 Written with wit and a keen eye by the then 22-year-old Austen in 1796/97, it centres on the relationship between Elizabeth Bennet and Mr Darcy.
 Set in rural England at the turn of the 19th century, Bennet is one of five daughters and Darcy a rich, aristocratic landowner.
 At the time, when the class divide is writ large and women are beholden to men, Darcy is considered above Elizabeth’s station.
 Mind you, her view of him also takes a turn as the plot unfolds.